How do you feel the sector is faring in Bristol now compared to five or ten years ago?

 What’s fascinating about the sector is that changes – political and commercial – happen on a continual basis and as architects we need to ensure the latest thinking is at the front of our minds.
 Recent changes include the Council’s ‘Urban Living’ approach for the future of the city as part of their draft Local Plan, plus how the sector can deliver new housing models (both affordable and private) within the creation of new sustainable communities via innovations within the construction industry.

 What is your proudest career achievement?

-Achieving planning permission for the McArthurs Warehouse harbourside site adjacent to one of the main tourist attractions in Bristol – the SS Great Britain.
+Achieving planning permission for the McArthurs Yard harbourside site adjacent to one of the main tourist attractions in Bristol – the SS Great Britain.
 The site has presented significant commercial challenges for re-development which have resulted in it remaining derelict for over 20 years.
 By working closely with the developer (Guinness Partnership) and Bristol City Council, a development that looked to resolve these commercial challenges, deliver the council’s aspirations in terms of housing delivery (affordable and private) and enhance the quality of the urban environment within this specific area of the harbourside ‘experience’ was achieved.

 How does Bristol compare to other major cities in terms of the quality of the architecture and opportunities to be creative as an architect?